 Corporate pension plans –including defined benefit and defined contribution plans- can play an important role in attracting and retaining top employees.
 A deeply underfunded corporate plan, or the absence of a plan in an industry or country where corporate plans are common, can have deleterious effects on corporate competitiveness.
 This metric analyzes the performance of corporate pension plans by dividing a plan’s unfunded liabilities by market capitalization.

-Equation: Unfunded liabilities / Market capitalization
+Equation: Unfunded liabilities / Total assets

 Companies with an unusually high number of fatalities or an abnormally high lost time injury rate compared to sector norms could be suffering from inadequate management systems, or generally poor management focus.
 This metric helps us identify companies with best-in-class health & safety performance.